vincentrohde/harvest-dashboard/README.md

 ### Types files

-To prevent cluttering regular files with Typescript declarations (ex. interfaces, types, etc.), these should be moved into a separate file using the `.types` naming.
+To prevent cluttering regular files with Typescript declarations (ex. interfaces, types, etc.). they should be moved into a separate file using the `.types` naming.
 The regular file will then import the `.types` file declarations.

 **Example**